toliaqat/xenon-wiki/luceneDocumentIndexService.md

 # Overview

-The lucene document index service provides document durability, indexing and querying,  per DCP host instance.
+The lucene document index service provides document durability, indexing and querying,  per Xenon host instance.
 It abstracts the lucene  APIs and exposes rich query functionality through  a "sister" service, the [query task](queryTaskService).